ElyesKhechine/tunsa-ai-predicting-term-deposit-subscriptions/README.md

 - **Customer Segmentation**: Employed K-means clustering to categorize customers based on characteristics, identifying a segment with a 28% subscription rate, facilitating targeted marketing campaigns.
 - **Subscription Prediction**: Implemented logistic regression to predict term deposit subscriptions, achieving 88.9% training accuracy and 88.06% test accuracy, providing a robust binary classification model for marketing optimization.

-## Project Colab Link
+## Google Colab Notebook

-For a detailed overview of the project implementation, including code and analysis, please refer to the [Google Colab Link](https://colab.research.google.com/drive/1jNt-taq-dZdPLv2aDJEqkP_XgRiyijk8).
+For a detailed overview of the project implementation, including code and analysis, please refer to the [Google Colab notebook](https://colab.research.google.com/drive/1jNt-taq-dZdPLv2aDJEqkP_XgRiyijk8).

 ## License